2020PB/police-brutality/reports/Alabama.md

 ### Police make a series of violent arrests | May 31st

-During a peaceful protest, police corral protestors onto a hill.
-Officers snatch protestors at the edges and throw them to the ground to make arrests.
+During a peaceful protest, police corral protesters onto a hill.
+Officers snatch protesters at the edges and throw them to the ground to make arrests.

 tags: arrest, shove, throw, push, knee, protester